chawitzoon/aws_app_demo/README.md

 2. ### Continuous Integration (CI):

 When changes are made to the main branch, GitHub Actions workflow is triggered.
-The workflow checks out code (lint, test, etc), builds a Docker image using your Dockerfile.
+The workflow checks out code (lint, test, etc), and builds a Docker image using your Dockerfile.

 3. ### Container Registry: